Rail freight transport: Eurasia

 There are four major interconnecting rail networks on the Eurasian land mass, along with other smaller national networks.

 Most countries in the European Union participate in an auto-gauge network.
 The United Kingdom is linked to this network via the Channel Tunnel.
 The Marmaray project connects Europe with eastern Turkey, Iran, and the Middle East via a rail tunnel under the Bosphorus.
 The 57-km Gotthard Base Tunnel improved north–south rail connections when it opened in 2016.
 Spain and Portugal are mostly broad gauge, though Spain has built some standard gauge lines that connect with the European high-speed passenger network.
-A variety of electrification and signaling systems is in use, though this is less of an issue for freight; however, overhead electrification prevents double-stack service on most lines.
+A variety of electrification and signaling systems is in use, though this is less of an issue for freight; however, clearances prevent double-stack service on most lines.
 Buffer-and-screw couplings are generally used between freight vehicles, although there are plans to develop an automatic coupler compatible with the Russian SA3.
 See Railway coupling conversion.

 The countries of the former Soviet Union, along with Finland and Mongolia, participate in a Russian gauge-compatible network, using SA3 couplers.
 Major lines are electrified.
 Russia's Trans-Siberian Railroad connects Europe with Asia, but does not have the clearances needed to carry double-stack containers.
 Numerous connections are available between Russian-gauge countries with their standard-gauge neighbors in the west (throughout Europe) and south (to China, North Korea, and Iran via Turkmenistan).
 While the USSR had important railway connections to Turkey (from Armenia) and to Iran (from Azerbaijan's Nakhchivan enclave), these have been out of service since the early 1990s, since a number of frozen conflicts in the Caucasus region have forced the closing of the rail connections between Russia and Georgia via Abkhazia, between Armenia and Azerbaijan, and between Armenia and Turkey.

 China has an extensive standard-gauge network.
 Its freight trains use Janney couplers.
 China's railways connect with the standard-gauge network of North Korea in the east, with the Russian-gauge network of Russia, Mongolia, and Kazakhstan in the north, and with the meter-gauge network of Vietnam in the south.

 India and Pakistan operate entirely on broad gauge networks.
 Indo-Pakistani wars and conflicts currently restrict rail traffic between the two countries to two passenger lines.
 There are also links from India to Bangladesh and Nepal, and from Pakistan to Iran, where a new, but little-used, connection to the standard-gauge network is available at Zahedan.

 The four major Eurasian networks link to neighboring countries and to each other at several break of gauge points.
 Containerization has facilitated greater movement between networks, including a Eurasian Land Bridge.